11 Foods You Should Eat More of With Recipes

 Cinnamon: Lowers cholesterol and controls blood sugar.
 How to eat: Sprinkle on sliced apples (great in kids lunch), add to black coffee (for a metabolic fat burning boost) or put in a smoothie.

 Pomegranate: Loaded with antioxidants and lowers blood pressure.
-How to eat: sprinkle seeds in a salad or on yogurt
+How to eat: sprinkle seeds in a salad or on yogurt or make this Pear and Pomegranate Salad.

 Dried plums: Ok they are prunes but they are high in antioxidants.
 How to eat: wrapped in prosciutto and baked or eat as a snack.
 They also help with bowel movements.